williams syndrome: a parent’s guide to what’s actually possible for your child

 You cannot do good developmental work in a body that isn’t sleeping, eating, and regulating well.
 NACD has been saying this since long before it was a popular idea.
 For a child with Williams Syndrome, it’s part of the program.

-Quarterly re-evaluations
+Triannual re-evaluations

 A child’s program at NACD isn’t static.
 Every quarter, families come in for a re-evaluation.
 We see what moved.
 We see what didn’t.
 We adjust.
 The brain a child shows up with in January is not the same brain that shows up in April, and the program needs to keep up.
 This is one of the reasons templated programs fall short.
 They cannot adapt at the speed a developing child actually develops.
+Our programs are dynamic and subject to ongoing modification and at the child’s triannual evaluations all aspects of their function and lives are re-evaluated and appropriate modifications are made to their programs.

-How NACD Addresses Specific Williams Syndrome Challenges
+How NACD addresses specific Williams Syndrome challenges

 Sound sensitivity (hyperacusis)